creacominc/ccSchwabManager/README.md

 - **Intelligent Share Allocation**: The system continues through tax lots until all four recommendations are met or until it runs out of tax lots

+- **Share Validation**: All sell orders ensure they have at least 1 share and don't exceed available shares (except Top-100 orders which require 100+ shares)

 #### Sell Order Example
 For a position with multiple tax lots:
 - **Min BE Order**: Sells 7 shares with 0.38% trailing stop
+- **Min ATR Order**: Sells 13 shares with 0.80% trailing stop (consistent with other orders)
 - **+0.5ATR Order**: Sells 12 shares with 1.32% trailing stop (includes shares from multiple tax lots)
 - **+1.0ATR Order**: Sells 10 shares with 2.27% trailing stop (continues through tax lots)
 - **+1.5ATR Order**: May sell additional shares with even higher trailing stops